Indoor and outdoor things to do in Warsaw in winter

 Visiting Warsaw in winter puts you in the mood for the upcoming festive season.
 While you can’t completely avoid outdoor activities, there are many things to do in Warsaw where you can remain toasty indoors.

-The Warsaw Christmas market starts around the last week of November.
-Dates can vary, but in recent years, this is the time of year they begin.
-You can find the main market in Castle Square in the Old Town, amongst the backdrop of the historic centre.
-At this time, you’ll also see the grand Christmas tree in the square, with its sparkling decorations beckoning its visitors.
+Dates can vary, but in recent years, this is the time of year it begins.
+You can find the main market in Castle Square in the Old Town, among the backdrop of the historic center.

 The stalls sell everything from traditional Polish snacks and mulled wine, to Christmas gifts and stocking fillers.
 Also, with a good exchange rate with the Polish currency (Zloty), we bought several items for ourselves and the family.